As a Chicago, Illinois landlord, are you wondering how to go about breaking a rental lease or terminating a lease in this Illinois city?

 The early termination fee is usually equivalent to the rent of two months.
 A landlord may also require existing renters to provide them with sufficient notice prior to ending the lease term so there is time to find a new tenant, as well.

-As a landlord, you have a responsibility to maintain your unit.
-It must at all times meet state and local ordinances in regards to health, safety, and building codes.
-If you don’t, a tenant may have several options to consider.
+It must at all times meet state and local ordinances regarding health, safety, and building codes.
+If a landlord fails to meet these standards, a tenant may have several options to consider under their lease agreement.

 When a landlord violates or harasses tenants, it may be enough justification for a tenant to terminate the lease.
 Examples of actions that may amount to landlord harassment include: